 The BlueAnt Q2 Bluetooth headset receives high praise for its sound quality, and wind- and noise-reduction capability.
 Its sleek design and impressive selection of voice recognition commands make it a "proper, executive-style headset."

-Very Good With a 4-star, "excellent" rating from editors, the BlueAnt Q2 is in third place in PCMag.com's list of top mono Bluetooth headsets.
+With a 4-out-of-5-star, "excellent" rating from editors, the BlueAnt Q2 is in third place in PCMag.com's list of top mono Bluetooth headsets.
 Its accurate voice control and comfortable fit are highlights of this model.
 However, Lendino says its noise cancellation isn't the best of the high-end headsets on the market.

 Review: BlueAnt Q2, Jamie Lendino, Aug.
 18, 2010

 3. PC World

 As one of PC World's top Bluetooth headsets, the BlueAnt Q2 receives praise for its ease of use and nearly hands-free operation.
 McEvoy says the Q2 works best when you use your voice to issue commands rather than its buttons.

 Review: BlueAnt Q2 Headset Provides Middling Audio Quality, Aoife M. McEvoy, March 29, 2011